Appealing an Outcome of Appraisal

 - A PVC, Director or Head of School (Chair)

 - A senior manager from the School or Directorate (with no previous direct involvement)

-- A Personnel Officer will support the appeal.
+- A HR Business Partner will support the appeal.

 3. The panel will review all the documents, hear representations from the appraisee, the appraiser and, the countersigning officer and will reach